rust-lang/rust-project-goals/src/admin/commands.md

 # Commands

-The `mdbook-goals` plugin can also be run with `cargo run --` and it has a number of useful commands:
+There is a CLI for manipulating and checking project goals.
+You can run it with `cargo rpg` and it has a number of useful commands, described in this section.
+Use `cargo rpg --help` to get a summary.

-* `cargo run -- --help`